enocom/life/README.md

 # Life

-Life is an implementation of [Conway's Game of Life]() for the CLI.
+Life is an implementation of [Conway's Game of Life][life] for the CLI.

 ## Installation